golemfactory/golem-docs/src/pages/docs/quickstarts/js-quickstart.md

 In this article, we'll show you how to run a simple task on the Golem Network.

-The goal is to run just a basic shell command on a rented provider.
+For a QuickStart we take a simple task: just run a basic shell command on a rented provider.
 It should take just a few minutes to complete and finally, you will see the command's result printed in your terminal.